python/mypy/docs/source/kinds_of_types.rst

     class Counter:
         def __init__(self) -> None:
-            self.count: Optional[int] = None
+            self.count: int | None = None

-This is not a problem when using variable annotations, since no initial value is needed:
+Often it's easier to not use any initial value for an attribute.
+This way you don't need to use an optional type and can avoid ``assert ... is not None`` checks.
+No initial value is needed if you annotate an attribute in the class body:

 .. code-block:: python